 Cleanliness

 University custodial staff will clean the residences on a regular basis.
-Common spaces will be cleaned daily, and bedroom linens and trash cans will be exchanged once a week.
-The specific day your linens will be exchanged will be communicated in your opening hall meeting.
-In addition, participants will work together to keep the common spaces clean and organized throughout the entirety of a session.
+Common spaces will be cleaned most weekdays, and bedroom linens and trash cans will be exchanged once a week.
+In addition, participants will work together to keep the common spaces clean and organized throughout the session’s entirety.

 Room Fixtures